Nuer massacre: Reaction

 The Nuer massacre was termed as ethnic cleansing by several organisation including the United Nations.
-Priti Patel, UK secretary of state, branded this kind of targeted mass killings based on ethnic line as "genocide".
+Priti Patel, UK secretary of state, branded this kind of targeted mass killings based on ethnic line had "a basis for genocide".

 Speaking to tens of thousands of people from the central balcony of St. Peter's Basilica in his first "Urbi et Orbi" message themed around peace, which he dedicated to countries plagued by conflict, Pope Francis called for "social harmony in South Sudan, where current tensions have already caused numerous victims and are threatening peaceful coexistence in that young state".

 Hilde Frafjord Johnson, the Special Representative of the Secretary-General and head of the United Nations Mission in South Sudan, issued a statement shortly after the fighting erupted in Juba that "the UNMISS was deeply concerned about the fighting" and "urged all parties to cease hostility".
 As part of their seven-month investigation into the South Sudan conflict, the UN Commission on Human Rights described the incident as "teetering on the edge of genocide and experiencing ethnic cleansing, a stark portrayal of a nation that is now deep into civil war".
 According to U.N. officials, "perpetrators of these human rights violations should be held accountable; otherwise, the viability of South Sudan as a new nation-state will be jeopardized".

 Following two weeks of intense fighting, the Intergovernmental Authority on Development (IGAD) issued a four-day ultimatum to the warring factions in South Sudan to stop fighting, threatening to "take action" to end hostilities if the parties failed to cease their hostilities.
 "They would not accept a violent overthrow of the country's democratically elected government, and stated that any change had to occur through the democratic process," the leaders of the IGAD warned in their joint statement.

 The United States Embassy in South Sudan released a statement that it had received "reports from multiple reliable sources of ongoing security incidents and sporadic gunfire in multiple locations" across Juba and the embassy recommends that "all U.S. citizens should exercise extra caution at all times.
 The Embassy will continue to monitor the security environment in South Sudan closely, with particular attention to Juba City and its surrounding areas."
-On December 17, 2013, the embassy tweeted on its official Twitter account that all of its citizens in the country should "depart immediately".
+On 17 December 2013, the embassy tweeted on its official Twitter account that all of its citizens in the country should "depart immediately".
 Following an attack on three US aircraft attempting to evacuate American nationals from South Sudan, President Obama wrote to top US congressional leaders, stating that he may take "further action" to safeguard American citizens and interests.

-On December 19, 2013, the British government announced that as the violence worsened, it would deploy an airplane to remove its citizens from Juba.
+On 19 December 2013, the British government announced that as the violence worsened, it would deploy an airplane to remove its citizens from Juba.
 The decision to temporarily remove certain employees and dependents from the British Embassy in South Sudan was made by the Foreign and Commonwealth Office, which has issued a travel advisory for Juba and other areas of the country.